One thing about the D.B. Cooper case that makes it different, as in:

 The jealousy among Cooper fans is rampant and predictable.
 This writer was once foolish enough to open his own discussion forum on the case.
 I named it: The Adventure Books D.B.
 Cooper Forum.
 At first, I tried to do it nicely.
 Listed all the suspects and their entries from Wikipedia, posted up about our upcoming eclipse campout to Oregon, and other reletively harmless stuff.
 I shouldn’t have bothered, since it turned out to be a waste of time.

-It wasn’t long before other Cooper fans discovered the site and we got as high as twenty members, some of them were even relatives of Kenny Christiansen, the guy they are now making the first DB Cooper movie about down in Hollywood.
+It wasn’t long before other Cooper fans discovered the site and we got as high as twenty members, some of them were even relatives of Cooper suspect Kenny Christiansen, the guy they were proposing on making the first DB Cooper movie about down in Hollywood.
+(I later canceled my media contract with the production company over script issues.)
 But then I made a BIG mistake.
 I let it slip that the film producers planned to name Kenny as Cooper, not as a guess, or a maybe, but as a matter of historical record.
 Their decision was based on evidence I hadn’t revealed to the public, and I had to sign a confidentiality agreement to keep my trap shut regarding details on the movie.
 My mistake was telling Cooperland about the ‘historical record’ stuff.

 It wasn’t long before Cooperland went ballistic, of course….